 Upcoming registration dates

-Students who wish to enroll in coursework for which the prerequisites have not been completed must first obtain adviser approval and forward that approval to the registrar's office at email@example.com for processing.
+Students who wish to enroll in coursework for which the prerequisites have not been completed must first obtain written instructor approval and forward that approval to the registrar's office at firstname.lastname@example.org for processing.

-To register for more than one weekend course in a semester, please submit a written registration request to the registrar's office for processing.
+To register for more than one weekend course in a semester, please submit the online registration form (see above).

 After the drop or add period in any given semester, students may submit in writing to the registrar's office, a request to withdraw from coursework by the deadline listed in the academic calendar.
 A student who withdraws after the drop or add period will receive a grade of ‘W’ on his or her transcript, which carries no academic penalty.
 Students who withdraw from coursework after the drop/add deadline are still responsible for the tuition and fees associated with that course.
 Failure to attend class does not constitute a withdrawal.
 See the course withdrawal form.